viamrobotics/viam-python-sdk/module_generator/README.md

 # Module Generator Template

+> NOTE: This README is more for the development team as the module generator is still very much a WIP.

 > DISCLAIMER: This is the Python module template for what will eventually be a CLI module generator.
-It is very much a work in progress, and significant changes will follow.
+Significant changes will follow in the following weeks.
 Using this is **NOT** recommended until it is ready.

 ## How to Use